-Yahoo Geocities closed their service on April 2009.
-At that time, they told that new registrations would not be accepted but old domains will remain functional and upgrading to Yahoo’s paid hosting was recommended.
-Unfortunately later Yahoo asked to transfer all data before dead line October 26, 2009 and also it said that
+Yahoo Geocities shut their services in April 2009.
+They said new registrations would not be accepted, but old domains would remain functional.
+Upgrading to Yahoo’s paid hosting was recommended.
+Unfortunately, Yahoo later asked to transfer all data before the deadline (October 26, 2009) and said GeoCities was being deleted and not decommissioned!

-GeoCities is not being decommissioned — it’s being deleted.
-This means any data whether is not personally backed up by its owners or readers will not be recoverable, forever.
+This means any data, whether or not personally backed up by its owners or readers, will not be recoverable.
+Ever.

 2. You can’t sell your free hosted blog

-It will be hard to digest the truth.
-The truth is, your free hosted blog is not your own property.
-For example, read the terms and conditions of blogspot.
-It clearly tells that you can’t sell, share, and transfer your blogspot blog to any other person.
+It’s hard to digest the truth.
+And the truth here, my friends, is that your free hosted blog is NOT YOUR property.
+For example, read the terms and conditions of Blogspot.
+It states that you can’t sell, share, and transfer your Blogspot blog to any other person.

 “No Resale of the Service.
 Unless expressly authorized in writing by Google, you agree not to reproduce, duplicate, copy, sell, trade, resell or exploit for any commercial purposes (a) any portion of the Service, (b) use of the Service, or (c) access to the Service.”

 You may sell your blog secretly to someone.
-But if blogspot identifies it then you blog will be closed and will be removed from search engine index also.
+But if Blogspot identifies it, your blog will be shut and will also be removed from the search engine index.

 3. There is no safety

-I don’t tell this to threat you again & again or to make this post lengthy.
-I tell this from the real happenings of online in the recent years.
-Free hosting service providers can’t spend cash much on security issues.
+I don’t say this to threaten you over and over again.
+I say this from experience and knowledge.
+Free hosting service providers can’t spend much on security issues.

 I remember a company (2ip) which offered free hosting services.
-Hundreds of thousand users started their blog in it.
-But their servers were hacked severely by hacking experts.
-I even have their email when they sent me after some days of hack And they told and in that mail they mentioned that they couldn’t get back even the data. please if you had backup then go to this hosting company (Hostgator) which we found as a standard one.
+Hundreds and thousands of users started their blog on it.
+But their servers were soon hacked by hacking experts.
+I have their email which they sent me a few days after the hack.
+In the mail, they stated that they couldn’t get back the data, and asked me to contact Hostgator if I had a backup.

-4. There is no control on server resources for you
+4. There is no control over server resources for you

 You don’t have control on your blog server resources.
-If your blog comes popular in digg, delicious or in some other one like that then your blog will certainly go down.
+If your blog gets popular and features on Digg, Delicious or someplace else, your blog is certain to go down due to the load.

-When a more popular digg user submitted one of my posts, however, I hit the front page of Digg, and it was a rush.
-Until my server crashed from all the traffic that is.
-That was disappointing.
+When a more popular Digg user submitted one of my posts, however, I hit the front page of Digg.
+“It was a rush, until my server crashed from all the traffic.
+That was disappointing,” he said.

-5. Don’t fall on Non-guaranteed promises of free domain
+5. Don’t fall for non-guaranteed promises of free domain

-Don’t fall in some catchy advertisements.
-No one will give you anything free without expecting some returns, immediately or later.
+Don’t fall for a catchy advertisement.
+No one will give you anything for free without expecting some returns, immediately or later.

 Let me come to the point straight.

-They can close their service at any time or change it to paid model.
-If they shut down their website then your blog will go down even if you host it on own server.
-So take care of registering right domain at right registrar.
+They can close their service at any time or change it to a paid model.
+If they shut down their website, your blog will go down even if you host it on your own server.
+Therefore, be extra cautious of registering the right domain at the right registrar.

 Have you ever heard any stories like these in your experience?
-If yes, then what are they? else do you still think free hosting is the best one?
+If yes, share with us.